Rhona Goskirk: Family and characterisation

 In an interview with Inside Soap, Henry expressed her desire to see Rhona's mother be cast on Emmerdale.
 She stated: "I'd love to see Rhona's mum, who lives in Kent and we hear about all the time, come to the Dales."
 Regarding who she would want to portray her mother Mary, Henry explained that she originally wanted Judith Barker, until she was cast as Agatha Finn.
 She then suggested that Susan George would be "great".
 When asked about her favourite qualities of Rhona, Henry said that she "admires her sense of fun and her inner strength", and described Rhona as a "lioness".
 Henry added that she has felt "exhausted" by some of the storylines that her character has been part of, but that she does not "wish any of them hadn't happened", and does not regret the effort she put into them.
 On the various relationships that her character has been part of, Henry stated that Rhona "could rekindle things with Marlon, which would be amazing for Leo, and for April, as Rhona is the closest she has to a mother", but stated that she enjoyed working with all of the actors Rhona has romances with.

+On 29 January 2022, Louise Jameson cast as Rhona's mother, Mary Goskirk.
+Jameson described her casting as a gift and said that playing Henry's on-screen mother was "the icing on the cake".
+She was billed as a domineering, feisty and "no-nonsense character" with a sharp wit and stubbornness that would challenge Rhona.
+Upon Mary's introduction, she "bursts onto the scene at a critical point in her daughter's life" since Rhona is dealing with memories of her rapist, Pierce Harris (Jonathan Wrather).
+It transpires that Mary and Rhona share a strained relationship due to Rhona feeling like she has never been good enough for her mother.
+However, Digital Spy noted that Mary arriving at the time of Rhona's struggles could benefit their relationship, serving as an opportunity for them to bond.